asadse7en/iasad.me/content/write-ups/ctftime/bucketctf/gif.md

 ## Approach

-At first, I uplaoded a Gif fie which was uploaded successfully then I attempted to upload a basic PHP payload and got error
+At first, I uplaoded a Gif fie which was uploaded successfully then I attempted to upload a basic PHP payload and got this error

 ![Untitled](/write-ups/ctftime/bucket/uploads.webp#center)

 from the error we can see that the files are stored at `/uploads`.

-As the server only permitted GIF files.I modified the payload by adding a GIF header, `GIF87a;` and it worked we got RCE.
+As the server only permitted GIF files.I modified the payload by adding a GIF header, `GIF87a;`.

 ```php
 GIF87a;